pantor/inja/README.md

 ## Tutorial

 This tutorial will give you an idea how to use inja.
-It will explain the most important concepts and give practical advices using examples and exectuable code.
-Beside this tutorial, you can check the [documentation]() for further information.
+It will explain the most important concepts and give practical advices using examples and executable code.

 ### Template Rendering